ubaimutl/Plyph-IOS/README.md

 - **Cursor movement** — drag across the space bar to reposition the cursor.
 - **Multiple layouts** — English, German, Arabic, French, Spanish, Italian, Portuguese, Dutch, Turkish, and Russian.
 - **Provider choice** — Ollama, OpenAI, OpenRouter, Gemini, Groq, Cerebras, and Vercel AI Gateway.
-- **Private credentials** — API keys are stored in the shared iOS Keychain.
+- **Private credentials** — API keys are stored securely in the iOS Keychain and shared only between the Plyph app and keyboard extension.

 ## Getting started

-1. Open Plyph and configure a provider, API key, and model.
+1. Open Plyph and configure a provider and model.
+Add an API key when your provider requires one.
 2. Open **Settings > General > Keyboard > Keyboards > Add New Keyboard**.
 3. Select **Plyph**.
 4. Open the Plyph keyboard entry and enable **Allow Full Access**.